Perspectives on Psychological Science

 Perspectives on Psychological Science is a bimonthly peer-reviewed academic journal of psychology.
-It is published by SAGE Publications on behalf of the Association for Psychological Science.
-The journal was established in 2006 and the editor-in-chief is Klaus Fiedler (University of Heidelberg).
-The founding editor was Ed Diener (University of Illinois at Urbana-Champaign).
-Members of the Association for Psychological Science receive the journal as part of their membership.
+The journal was established in 2006 and the founding editor was Ed Diener (University of Illinois at Urbana-Champaign).
+It is currently published by SAGE Publications on behalf of the Association for Psychological Science.
+Its last editor-in-chief Klaus Fiedler (University of Heidelberg) resigned on December 6, 2022, after a vote of no confidence by the Board of the Association for Psychological Science.
+As of December 1, 2024, its editor-in-chief is Arturo E. Hernandez.

 The journal is a member of the Committee on Publication Ethics (COPE).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 11.621.